-With the announcement by Sivantos early last week about the upcoming launch of their first “Made for iPhone” hearing aids, the Signia Pure 13BT devices, the company now joins the ranks of other major hearing aid manufacturers offering 2.4GHz-enabled hearing aids.
-With the addition of Sivantos, five of the “Big Six” hearing aid manufacturers now offer the technology.
+After Sivantos announced the launch of their first “Made for iPhone” hearing aids, the Signia Pure 13BT devices, the company joined the ranks of other major hearing aid manufacturers offering 2.4GHz-enabled hearing aids.

 While most hearing aid manufacturers have developed their own proprietary wireless systems over the years, the 2.4GHz system that was first adopted and widely promoted by GN ReSound and Starkey has now become an industry standard.